How Many Foreigners In Korea Are There? 2023 Updated Stats

 Foreign wives from other parts of Asia made up the majority of the international marriages to Korean men, with 27.6% from Vietnam, 19% from China, and 16.1% from Thailand.
 Foreign husbands were primarily from the USA (29.6%), China (16.1%), and Vietnam (12.6%).

-I, for one, am glad that there are more international marriages and hope these help reduce some of the prejudice against foreigners that exists in Korea, as it does in every country in the world.
-If you want to know more about dating in Korea, check out my silly article about the dangers of dating in Korea and what could happen to you.
+I am glad there are more international marriages and hope these help reduce some of the prejudice against foreigners that exists in Korea, as it does in every country in the world.
+For a funny look at romance in Korea, check out my silly article about the dangers of dating in Korea.

-As a university teacher in Korea, I teach foreign students from many different countries.
+As a university teacher in Korea, I teach foreign students from many different countries, including a lot of Chinese, Uzbek, and Mongolian students.
 They have many reasons to study here, including getting a job in Korea, working for an international company in their home country, or simply because they want to experience life in Korea for a few years.

 Korean language courses are a popular option for people who want to live and study in Korea short term, with many courses running from 3 months to a year.
 This allows people to learn the language and experience life in Korea at the same time.